evitaw/portfolio/README.md

   * Host meeting
   * Document preparation
   * Customer/IT support

-  * Check examples of my work here
+You can see examples of my work in my Portfolio.

 ## Tools